madanyc/workfront-learn.en/help/agile/create-a-kanban-team.md

 thumbnail: 10881.png
 ---

-# Creating a Kanban team

-## Set up a Scrum Team

-Create a Kanban team
+# Create a Kanban team

 The Creative Marketing Team has been using Scrum for a while now.
 They appreciate the flexible environment of an agile team, but they’re finding it difficult to commit stories to a specific timeframe because of how often priorities change for their team.

 They do have an alternative to Scrum.
 It’s called Kanban.